raballew/kne-on-ocp/README.md

 this guide.

-In order to validate the functionality of the traffic generator deploy a job that triggers flows trough a direct link between two ports (`eth4` and `eth5`) on the traffic generator:
+In order to validate the functionality of the traffic generator deploy a job that triggers a back-to-back test using a direct link between two ports (`eth4` and `eth5`) on the traffic generator:

 ```bash
 oc create -f flows/job-flow-otg-otg.yaml -n $namespace